Martha Waldron Janes: Career

 On October 12, 1852, she married John Allen Sober, a young minister, fully cognizant of the times in the many reforms that agitated the public.
 Widowed on November 19, 1864, she was in poor health, and left to raise two children, Evangeline "Eva" Sober (b.
 1853) and Arthur Sober.

 The conviction that she ought to preach the gospel dated almost to the time of her conversion.
 Her duty and ability to enter that untried and forbidden field were long recognized by the church and conference to which she belonged, and she was encouraged to do what the church felt was her duty.
 In 1860, after much thought, she began to preach, and her work in the pulpit was considered successful.
 On May 23, 1867, she remarried.
 Her second husband was Rev. Henry H. Janes (1818–1886).
 They had one child, a son, Charles Wesley Janes (1862–1926).

-In June, 1868, she was ordained, being the first woman ordained in the Free Baptist Church conference.
+In June 1868, she was ordained, being the first woman ordained in the Free Baptist Church conference.
 She administered all the rites of the church except immersion, which she has never felt called to do.
 She had the care of a church as its pastor on several occasions, and traveled extensively under the auspices of the conference as evangelist.
 By 1880, Janes and her husband had separated; she followed Eva to Clay County, Iowa, and he followed a daughter from an earlier relationship.
 He died in 1886.

 Janes became district superintendent of franchise of the Woman's Suffrage Association, during which time she edited a suffrage column in seventeen weekly papers.
 She also held meetings in the interest of that reform.
 Her temperance work dates back to 1879.
 She was county president of Clay County, Iowa, and organized every township in that county.

 Death

-Martha Waldron Janes died in 1913 and was buried in Muskegon, Michigan.
+Martha Waldron Janes died in Muskegon, Michigan on May 22, 1913, and was buried there.